uom-resquant/modelling_book/docs/08_logistic_regression.md

 Can't we simply fit linear regression models with categorical dependent variables?

-No. Or rather, the short answer is no. The long answer is... sometimes.
+No. Rather, the short answer is no. The long answer is... sometimes.
 When the dependent variable is binary, in some circumstances, we can fit a linear regression model---these are called linear probability models.
 But that's beyond our scope this semester.
 As far as this course unit goes, let's stick to the short answer: no, we cannot.

 The reason why we cannot fit linear regression models with categorical dependent variables is simple: this violates some of the key assumptions in linear regression models.
 All assumptions somehow get back to the fact that the dependent variable is numerical and as close as possible to normally distributed.
 If the dependent variable is categorical, there is not much we can do...

 ...in terms of *linear* regression.
-But there other types of regression models!
+But there are other types of regression models!
 One of them, **logistic regression models**, was designed specifically to handle categorical binary variables.
 That's our focus now!
 We have binomial logistic regression models for binary dependent variables, ordinal logistic regression models for ordinal dependent variables, and multinomial logistic regression models for nominal (unordered) dependent variables.
 In this course unit, we are only going to learn about **binomial logistic regression models**---when the dependent variable is **binary**.
-Other types of categorical dependent variables will unfortunately not be covered this semester.
+Other types of categorical dependent variables will, unfortunately, not be covered this semester.

 Now, let's see how we can adapt everything we know about linear regression models!